b1thunt3r/awesome-EPiServer/README.md

 - [Changes to the Category API in CMS 8](http://world.episerver.com/documentation/Items/Upgrading/EPiServer-CMS/8/Breaking-changes/changes-to-the-category-api/)

 ### Documentation
-- [:globe_with_meridians: http://world.episerver.com/documentation/cms/](EPiServer CMS 8 documentation) Never a bad place to start
+- [:globe_with_meridians: EPiServer CMS 8 documentation](http://world.episerver.com/documentation/cms/) Never a bad place to start
+- [:globe_with_meridians: EPiServer user guides](http://world.episerver.com/documentation/Items/user-guides/) Maybe not directly for developers, but one should know how to use it

 ## EPiServer 6
 ### OnlineCenter